inmanta/inmanta-core/docs/reference/projectyml.rst

     export PIP_INDEX_URL=https://devpi.example.com/stable/
     export PIP_PRE=false

-In this scenario, pip options defined in env variables (if any) would be used over the system's pip config.
+In this scenario, pip options defined in env variables would be used over the system's pip config (if any).

 .. note::